The onesie he wore home from the hospital.

 - Take photos of the outfit for posterity.
 This is a great solution for play clothes, pajamas or other everyday outfits.
 When your child is wearing a favorite, snap photos around the house, at the park or getting ready for bed.

 - Cut a pocket or other piece of the apparel and use it in in a scrapbooking, a quilt, or preserve it in a shadow box.
+This is an especially good idea for burp cloths, blankets and pillow cases.

 - If letting go is difficult, donating the apparel to a worthy cause rather than somewhere more impersonal.
 “See if a friend or relative can use your hand-me-downs or drop off the clothing at a foster care or social services agency,” Williams said